 - 1. Any item which IS NOT a notebook, display board, or poster displayed in this project is considered a "computer system" exhibit and must follow the rules below. - 2.
 The computer systems portion of the project is designed to allow members to explore how information is moved from one part of the computer to the other; how information is moved between two or more computer systems (networking); how information is stored; or how information is acted on (programming). - 3.
 The actual construction of computer hardware (i.e. building a computer, electronic devices with a mother-board based manipulation) will remain in the Energy Management division. - 4.
 Educational exhibits should follow guidelines described at beginning of Engineering and Technology division content - 5.
 All exhibits must be: - a.
 Self contained on a USB drive (thumb drive, flash drive, jump drive, or any other name for a small USB storage device).
-This means that a judge can plug in the USB drive into a computer and run the exhibit as described below. - b.
-OR System-On-A-Chip (SOC), (such as Raspberry Pi) or a Micro-Controller (such an and Arduino or Ozobot)and is a compact (8" x 8" x8") system which can be programmed AND requires minimal assembly to operate. - 6.
-Exhibition in a computer systems class should follow the rules and guidelines for 4-H Computer Science in the 2024 Kansas State Fair's Kansas 4-H Handbook.
+This means that a judge can plug in the USB drive into a computer and run the exhibit as described below. - 6.
+Exhibition in a computer systems class should follow the rules and guidelines for 4-H Computer Science in the 2025 Kansas State Fair's Kansas 4-H Handbook.
 This information be accessed at the Extension Office. - 7.
 Physical computers such as tablets, smart phones, laptops, or personal computers (PC's) will not be accepted as an exhibit. - 8.
-Educational exhibits should follow guidelines described at start of Engineering and Technology division content.

-- Class 100.
-Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a 'word document' or a picture drawn in "Microsoft Paint'.) - Class 101.
-Computer presentation (power point, web page/site, animated graphics such as gifs, etc.) - Class 102.
-Single computer system (web server, database server, etc.) represented as a virtual machine
+Educational exhibits should follow guidelines described at start of Engineering and Technology division content. - Class 100.
+Computer program, application, app, script, or coded system that is new and unique (not merely a file run in program, such as a 'word document' or a picture drawn in "Microsoft Paint'.) - Class 101.
+Coded website built entirely by the 4-H member (not using a pre-made template generator such as Wix or Squarespace).
+Items in this class could be coded in HTML, CSS, Javascript, Wordpress or other web-based programming language or platforms. - Class 102.
+Microcontroller or microcomputer application a small circuit board that is programmed to accomplish a specific tasks (projects built and programmed using Raspberry Pi, Arduino, etc.) - Class 103.
+Computer Science Educational Display - Class 104.
+Computer Science Educational Notebook - Class 105.
+Computer Science Educational Poster